To learn about any of CEBCP’s past and present policing projects, please click on the links below.

 David Weisburd (PI), Charlotte Gill (co-PI), and Zoe Vitter

 While there is a growing body of research indicating that crime concentrates at small geographic units or ‘hot spots,’ little research has examined the unique characteristics of juvenile offending at places.
-This project seeks to develop, implement, and rigorously evaluate a community-oriented policing approach to juvenile crime hot spots in Seattle.
-CEBCP will work with the police and community to develop community policing and problem-solving responses targeted at the specific risk factors for juvenile crime in each hot spot.
-These strategies, while police-led, will focus on crime prevention rather than traditional arrest-based law enforcement approaches.
+In this project, funded by the Office of Community Oriented Policing Services, we developed, implemented, and rigorously evaluated a community-oriented policing approach to juvenile crime hot spots in Seattle.
+The police worked with the community to develop community policing and problem-solving responses targeted at the specific risk factors for juvenile crime in each hot spot.
+These strategies, while police-led, focused on crime prevention rather than traditional arrest-based law enforcement approaches.
+Although the police achieved several successes, there was no overall effect on crime in the hot spots.
+However, the project revealed key lessons for police leaders and jurisdictions seeking to implement community policing, including the importance of organizational support and training for community policing efforts.

 Increasing Collective Efficacy at Crime Hot Spots: A Patrol Force Approach in Brooklyn Park, Minnesota (ongoing)

-David Weisburd (PI), Charlotte Gill (co-PI), and Alese Wooditch
+David Weisburd (PI), Charlotte Gill (co-PI), Alese Wooditch, and Tori Goldberg

 This project capitalizes on new evidence that indicators of social control, such as collective efficacy, are concentrated at individual street blocks.
 High collective efficacy is associated with a lower risk of a block becoming a crime hot spot.
 Traditional hot spots policing approaches rarely account for the social context of crime at places, or the role of the community in crime prevention.
-The goal of this project is to develop a problem-solving approach in which the police will help to build collective efficacy by bringing communities together to deal with social as well as physical disorder at hot spots.
+In this project, CEBCP and the Brooklyn Park Police Department collaborated to develop a problem-solving approach called BP-ACT (Brooklyn Park-Assets Coming Together to Take Action), in which police first identified “assets” (key residents and community resources) at the hot spots and then brought these resources together to collectively develop solutions to crime problems.
+The goal of BP-ACT is for the police to help build collective efficacy by bringing communities together to deal with crime and disorder at hot spots.
+We are evaluating BP-ACT using a randomized controlled trial and expect to have final results by late 2017.

-Process Evaluation of the Seattle Youth Violence Prevention Initiative’s School Emphasis Officer Program (ongoing)
+Process Evaluation of the Seattle Youth Violence Prevention Initiative’s School Emphasis Officer Program (completed)

 Charlotte Gill (PI) and Kirsten Hutzell with Denise Gottfredson (University of Maryland)

 Seattle’s City Auditor finds that Seattle Police Department has been “thoughtful in the development” of its School Emphasis Officer (school police) program, seeking to avoid the focus on patrol and enforcement that characterizes some police activity in schools.
 The program’s website states that the SEOs are “specially selected for their interest and experience in working with youth,” and focus on providing support to at-risk youth through promising approaches such as mentoring and conflict resolution/restorative justice, home visits, and referral to services.
 However, as with most school police programs, Seattle’s approach has not been evaluated.
-This process evaluation will develop an understanding of the program’s operation in practice and provide a foundation for a future rigorous outcome evaluation.
-The process evaluation will involve the following three stages: clarification of anticipated outcomes and implementation standards; development and assessment of measures for these outcomes; and collection and analysis of implementation data.
+In this process evaluation we documented the SEO program through analysis of program documentation; interviews with key stakeholders, including the SEOs themselves; and observations of the SEOs working in the schools.
+We found that the program was implemented in line with a non-law enforcement focus and had good potential for integration with services and enhancement of police-community relations.
+However, it also faced important challenges, including clarity of the program structure; evaluability; and sustainability.
+We provided recommendations for clarifying the program with a view toward future rigorous evaluation.

 Realizing the Potential of Technology In Policing: A Multisite Study of the Social, Organizational, and Behavioral Aspects of Implementing Policing Technologies.
 National Institute of Justice Office of Research and Evaluation (completed)